SELF-Technology/self-chain-public/docs/index.md

 - **No Third-Parties**: Direct peer-to-peer interactions without corporate intermediaries
 - **User-Control by Design**: Not just an afterthought, but the foundation of every feature
 - **Private AI for Everyone**: Distributed AI that serves users, not corporations
-- **100% Open Source**: Transparent, auditable, and community-driven development
+- **Open Source Core**: Transparent blockchain protocol with community-driven development

 ## Why SELF Matters Now